Crossing the Line of Ludicrous (LOL)

 Some of my journeys, including India and Pakistan (albeit Pakistan far more extensively), have found me fully immersed within the South Asian cultures for the better part of two decades, thanks to my many South Asian friends from both countries, scattered around the world.

-Just about everyone I know would love for India and Pakistan to work out their political differences.
+Just about everyone I’ve encountered would love for India and Pakistan to work out their political differences.
 The Indus Waters Treaty, the pervasive Kashmir conflicts to name just a couple.
 The peoples of both nations, particularly the Kashmiris, have suffered for too long.

 The matter of Kashmir can be confusing for Westerners.
 So, over the years, my humble attempts have included doing a kind of meta-analysis in an effort to try and understand both sides.
-I’ve read a few books with various accounts of partition, sat with historians and retired military officers from both sides, traveled extensively across Kashmir (was there late summer of 2016 and again this summer).
+I’ve read a few books with various accounts of Partition, sat with historians and retired military officers from both sides, travelled extensively across Kashmir.
 My goal is to find the truth somewhere in the middle of it all.

 Fast forward to today: now the Indian Army Chief is quoted as saying he wants “another surgical strike” across the Line of Control (LoC).

 What surfaces for me is a pattern, a correlation, between some of these communications and alleged attacks.
-If one reviews the “cease fire complaints” issued from India’s side, one might notice a remarkable pattern of timing: August.
+If one reviews the ceasefire complaints issued from India’s side, one might notice a remarkable pattern of timing: August.
 What happens this time of year?
-Notably, the UN General Sessions begin soon thereafter, in September.
+Notably, the UN General Assembly sessions begin soon thereafter, in September.

-India has been very good at communicating precisely what it wishes the world to hear, attracting millions upon millions of tourists every year, etc. From political lobbying to Bollywood, what many have been conditioned think when they hear “India” is beautiful dancing girls in swirling, colourful lenghas and white sandy beaches of Goa.
-I digress.
+India has been very good at communicating precisely what it wishes the world to hear, attracting millions upon millions of tourists every year, etc. From political lobbying to Bollywood, what many have been conditioned to think when they hear “India” is beautiful, dancing girls in swirling, colourful lenghas and white sandy beaches of Goa.

 What is a surgical strike?
 What happens prior to a strike?
 What happened after this alleged strike?
 What was the response from both sides?
 Is the timing of these complaints and so-called celebrations important?
 If so, why?
 Are there patterns to look for?
 If so, what are the patterns and are they significant?
 Were the international media able to access the region, if so what was their impression?